LiamSnow/igloo-device-tree-testing/README.md

 This test pretty cleanly cements L2 V1 as the all around champion (hence why it's used above).

 ## Global
-I think pretty expected results.
+Pretty much expected results.
-There are so many matches, that the hierarchical bitsets actually slow us down slightly.
+There are many matches so not having to go through the hierachical bitset layers gives a slight performance edge.

 Pretty awesome to see it absolutely crushing the old system.